 I was also very curious myself so I trained an entire week while using my apple watch to track my heart rate and calories burned, and here are my findings:

-On average the basic bjj class burned 575 calories and an advanced bjj class (more sparring*) burned 750 calories.
+Again, the basic bjj class burned 575 calories and an advanced bjj class (more sparring*) burned 750 calories based on a 190 lb male.

 Keep in mind two important things*: